 It was in 1900 BC when the first palace was built to be destroyed in 1700 BC when the ancient Minoans erected a new one.

-We have little historical evidence but plenty of mythological stories that associate with the Minoan palace of Malia.
+We have little historical evidence but plenty of mythological stories that are associated with the Minoan palace of Malia.

-For example, according to mythology, here ruled the third son of Zeus and Europa, Sarpedon, who also was a brother of the legendary King Minos.
+According to mythology, the third son of Zeus and Europa, Sarpedon, ruled here, and he was also a brother of the legendary King Minos.

 Unfortunately, following the fate of the other prominent Minoan sites in Crete, Malia was again destroyed in 1450 BC—the ruins you see now date back to that time.
 And for more than two millennia, nobody knew of its existence.